Analytical Models of Frequency and Voltage in Large-Scale All-Inverter Power Systems: Proposed Models

+Real and reactive nodal power injections are nonlinear functions of voltage magnitude and angle.
+These functions are typically linearized around a particular operating point \cite{machowskiPowerSystemDynamics2020}.
+Our frequency response model utilizes DC power flow approximations.
 In the DC formulation, reactive power flow is disregarded because it is smaller than active power flow.
 The resulting linearized equation for power is (\ref{dcpf_inc}), which can be written in terms of power injections at generation and load nodes as seen in (\ref{networkeqn}).
 Grid-following inverters without grid support functionality may be treated as load nodes.

 The network is topologically reduced through the elimination of non-generator nodes \cite{machowskiPowerSystemDynamics2020}, as follows: